Understanding Your Car Insurance Card

 At Compare.com, it’s our mission to find simple ways to help our customers save money on the things they need.
 While we partner with some of the companies and brands we talk about in our articles, all of our content is written and reviewed by our independent editorial team and never influenced by our partnerships.
 Learn about how we make money, review our editorial standards, and reference our data methodology to learn more about why you can trust Compare.com.

-If you looked in your wallet, purse, or vehicle glove compartment right now, would you be able to find your car insurance card?
-This card is an essential item you need readily available because it contains important insurance information.
-But what good is having the card when you don’t understand how to read it or what the information means.
+If you looked in your wallet, purse, or vehicle glove compartment right now, would you be able to find your auto insurance card?
+This card is an essential item you need to have readily available because it contains important insurance information.
+But what good is having the card when you don’t understand how to read it or what the information means?

 That’s where we come in.
 Keep reading if you’re ready to better understand your auto insurance card.